astronomy-commons/hats-import/docs/catalogs/arguments.rst

 2. If the files are very small, batching them in this way allows the import process to *combine* several small files into a single chunk for processing.
    This will result in fewer intermediate files during the ``splitting`` stage.
-3. If you have a parquet files over a slow networked file system, we support pyarrow's readahead protocol through indexed readers.
+3. If you have parquet files over a slow networked file system, we support pyarrow's readahead protocol through indexed readers.

 Warnings: